Alluxio/alluxio/docs/en/operation/Server-Logging.md

 ### Default Location

-By default Alluxio processes log files can be found under `{ALLUXIO_HOME}/logs/`.
+By default Alluxio processes' log files can be found under `${ALLUXIO_HOME}/logs/`.

 ### Configuring the Log Location

-The location of the logs on is determined by the `alluxio.logs.dir` property.
+The location of the logs is determined by the `alluxio.logs.dir` property.
 This is a JVM property which cannot be set in the `alluxio-site.properties` file.
 See the [configuration settings page]({{site.baseurl}}{% link en/advanced/Configuration-Settings.md %}#configuration-sources) for more information on how to set JVM properties for Alluxio.